ignacio-nava/ecommerce_model/README.md

 # Ecommerce Model

 It's a study project.
 I'm trying to employ as many technologies as possible.
 I choose an e-commerce template site.
-In the front, I'm working with JQuery and JavaScript vanilla (making my carousel module).
+In the front, I'm working with JQuery and JavaScript vanilla (making my [carousel module](https://github.com/ignacio-nava/carousel_simple)).
 In the backend, I'm using Django.

+The data for the system is loaded from files obtained via scraping, with the scraping code available in this [repository](https://github.com/ignacio-nava/simple_playwright_test)

 ## Deployment